pingidentity/pingdirectory-go-client/configurationapi/docs/AddUnboundidDeliveredOtpSaslMechanismHandlerRequest.md

 ### NewAddUnboundidDeliveredOtpSaslMechanismHandlerRequest

-`func NewAddUnboundidDeliveredOtpSaslMechanismHandlerRequest(handlerName string, schemas []EnumunboundidDeliveredOtpSaslMechanismHandlerSchemaUrn, identityMapper string, otpValidityDuration string, enabled bool, ) *AddUnboundidDeliveredOtpSaslMechanismHandlerRequest`
+`func NewAddUnboundidDeliveredOtpSaslMechanismHandlerRequest(handlerName string, schemas []EnumunboundidDeliveredOtpSaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, ) *AddUnboundidDeliveredOtpSaslMechanismHandlerRequest`

 NewAddUnboundidDeliveredOtpSaslMechanismHandlerRequest instantiates a new AddUnboundidDeliveredOtpSaslMechanismHandlerRequest object
 This constructor will assign default values to properties that have it defined,